Research Toxicologist — Genetic and Molecular Toxicology

 miR-34a Suppresses Mutagenesis by Inducing Apoptosis in Human Lymphoblastoid TK6 Cells.

-Chen X, Zhang Y, Yan J, Sadiq R, Chen T.
+Chen X, Zhang Y, Yan J, Sadiq R, and Chen T.

 Genotoxicity of 2-Bromo-3'-Chloropropiophenone.